scipopt/gcg/doc/resources/users/getting-started.md

 Gap                : 0.00 %
 ```

 This log might look familiar if you already know SCIP.
-If you want to know more about the @ref detection "Decomposition" or the
+If you still want to have an explanation of the different log components,
- @ref pricing "Branch-and-Price process" including Dantzig-Wolfe Reformulation and Column Generation, please have a look into our
+please consult @ref u1 "use case 1", where we roughly explain what the log prints. \\
- @ref devs.
+If you then also want to know more about the theory and implementation, please have a look into our @ref devs.

 ### Show the solution with `display solution`